ElinaBoman/lucias_dog_walk_AB/README.md

 - Give the new app a name and choose what region you are from.
 - When information is enterd, find the tabs to Overview, Resources, Deploy, Metrics, Activity, Access and Settings.
 This should be in the upper right of the site.
 Click "Settings" tab.
 - Find the Config Vars section and click the "Reveal Config Vars".
-Enter information if there is hidden information in Github  repository.
+Enter information if there is hidden information in GitHub  repository.
 In this project a creds.json file was enterd.
-If you don't have any hidden information in Github, step over the two following sections.
+If you don't have any hidden information in GitHub, step over the two following sections.
 - Inside Create config vars, enter KEYS and VALUE.
 Inside KEYS enter CREDS and copy and paste information from creds.json file, into VALUE.
 Click the "Add" button.
 - Add a new KEY with PORT and VALUE 8000.
 Click "Add" button.
 - Scroll down to Buildpacks section.
 Click "Add buildpack".